Bundles of generalized theta functions over abelian surfaces

 \baselineskip=17pt

-\begin {abstract} We study the bundles of generalized theta functions constructed from moduli spaces of sheaves over abelian surfaces.
-The splitting type of these bundles is conjecturally expressed in terms of a new class of semihomogeneous bundles.
-The conjecture is confirmed in degree zero.
-Fourier-Mukai symmetries of the Verlinde bundles are found, consistently with strange duality.
-A version of {\it level 1} strange duality is established.
+\begin {abstract} We study the Verlinde bundles of generalized theta functions constructed from moduli spaces of sheaves over abelian surfaces.
+In degree $0$, the splitting type of these bundles is expressed in terms of indecomposable semihomogeneous factors.
+Furthermore, Fourier-Mukai symmetries of the Verlinde bundles are found, consistently with strange duality.
+Along the way, a transformation formula for the theta bundles is derived, extending a theorem of Dr\'ezet-Narasimhan from curves to abelian surfaces.